-Summary: The RocketBladez irons incorporate a slot on the sole of the iron, which gives the golfer greater distance and higher launch on all shots.
+Summary: The RocketBladez irons incorporate a slot in the sole of the iron, which gives golfers more ball speed and a higher launch.

 In summation: longer and straighter shots with tighter dispersion.
-Click here to see the press release and TMag video about the RocketBladez Irons.
+Click here to see the press release and watch the TaylorMade video about the RocketBladez Irons.

 Sean2: (Reviewer #1) Lives up to the billing.
 These clubs are longer than other game improvement irons I have tried, and they are straight.